 Four tips for getting the most out of online and telephone counselling

-It may be that, as a result of the coronavirus outbreak, your therapist has asked if you would like to switch to telephone or online counselling.
+It may be that, as a result of the pandemic, your therapist has asked if you would like to switch to online counselling.
 For many of us, this is an entirely new experience, and while the prospect of not meeting your therapist in person might seem disappointing, research has shown that remote counselling can be just as effective.
 It is different, yes, but a benefit of today’s technology means we can still access the help we need, from the comfort of our own homes.

 Although a potentially daunting form of seeking support, this also opens the doors to people who may not have considered therapy before, due to lack of time or location, accessibility issues etc. Many counsellors, if they didn’t already, have made the transition to provide online and telephone counselling, meaning they can continue practising, but also providing the public with help and guidance during this uncertain time.